 The first cut is the most important.
 It may be tempting to jump straight in and cut the grass low to kick off the season, you need to do the opposite.
 On the first mow, you need to be gentle to protect the grass’ roots which will be soft and delicate after the winter.
 A shortcut will weaken the grass and encourage weeds and moss.
 Cut on a higher setting, then repeat a few days later on a lower cut height.
 Then be sure to mow regularly throughout the season to keep your lawn perfect.

-If you need to repair patches of your lawn or reseed a larger area, there is a new product available that allows you to make an even earlier start this spring.
-Gro-sure Smart Seed Fast Start allows grass seed to germinate at lower soil temperatures.
-This means you can sow the seed around a month earlier than previously – in March, rather than April – and see good results.
+If you’re looking to repair patches of your lawn or reseed a larger area, early spring is an ideal time to start.
+Certain grass seeds can germinate at lower soil temperatures, allowing you to sow seeds around a month earlier than usual — in March, rather than April — and still achieve excellent results.

-If you are planning to lay turf, mid-March is the ideal time.
-Prepare the ground a couple of weeks before laying turf, using a product like Grow More Granular Fertiliser that has a balance of the major nutrients needed, allowing it time to work into the soil.
+If you are planning to lay turf, mid-March is the perfect time.
+Prepare the ground a couple of weeks in advance by ensuring the soil has a good balance of the essential nutrients needed, allowing it time to settle and be ready for the new turf.

 Using a good quality feed will provide your lawn with the nutrients it needs to maintain its health and reduce the shock of the first cut.
 Make sure you use a spring mix to give it the right balance of essential nutrients and feed for this time of year.
 We recommend a lawn feed like Miracle Gro Evergreen Complete 4 in 1, or for a 100% organic feed, choose Westland SafeLawn – highly recommended for households with children and pets.